petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-checkout-step-client-extension.md

     type: oAuthApplicationUserAgent
 ```

 Another important part of the `client-extension.yaml` is in the `liferay-sample-commerce-checkout-step-oauth-application-user-agent` definition.
 The `serviceAddress` parameter defines where the service runs locally and the `serviceScheme` parameter defines the protocol.
 The `name` field defines the name of the OAuth application user agent.
 The `scopes` field defines the access given to the headless API.
-This section sets up Liferay as the authorization server, so that the checkout step you deploy next can invoke the resource server's secure endpoint and send a payload.
+This section sets up Liferay as the authorization server, so the checkout step you deploy next can invoke the resource server's secure endpoint and send a payload.
 In the example, the purchase order number entered by the user gets added to the order through Liferay's API.
 See [OAuth User Agent YAML Configuration Reference](https://learn.liferay.com/w/dxp/building-applications/client-extensions/configuration-client-extensions/oauth-user-agent-yaml-configuration-reference) for more information.

 ## Deploy the Checkout Step Client Extension